 The pandemic has reinforced what we've long known: the NHS and social care need more staff.
-A coalition of over 100 health and care organisations is urging MPs to support and vote for Lords' amendment 29 which will require the Secretary of State for Health and Social Care to publish independent assessments of current and future workforce numbers.
+A coalition of over 100 health and care organisations is urging MPs to support and vote for the Lords' amendment to Clause 41 which will require the Secretary of State for Health and Social Care to publish independent assessments of current and future workforce numbers.

-As originally drafted, the bill will simply require the Secretary of State to publish a report describing the system in place for assessing and meeting workforce needs.
+Clause 41 as originally drafted will simply require the Secretary of State to publish a report describing the system in place for assessing and meeting workforce needs.
 This report will bring some clarity to the process and bodies involved in workforce planning.
-But it will not set out the number of staff the country needs to deliver care now or in future despite there currently being 110,000 full-time equivalent (FTE) vacancies in the NHS.
+But it will not set out the number of staff the country needs to deliver care now or in future - despite there currently being 110,000 full-time equivalent (FTE) vacancies in the NHS.